OmniTurn CNC Lathes Made in Oregon

 Next, test the operation using the push-buttons on the Operator's Station.

-If the collet actuates reliably using the push-buttons on the Operator's Station (Palm Box) install an Auxiliary Power Supply Kit (p/n 995-09-004).
+If the lights flash reliably with M12 / M13, and the collet actuates reliably using the push-buttons on the Operator's Station (Palm Box), install an Auxiliary Power Supply Kit (p/n 995-09-004).

 Collet Actuator Buttons